DolphinWorld/udacitySelfDrivingCourse/P3/writeup_report.md

 ![alt text][image3]
 ![alt text][image4]

 After the collection process, I had 11716 number of data points.
-I then preprocessed this data by using left and right camera along with sheer left and right.
+I then preprocessed this data by horizontal flip the data to get more data points, and balance the right/left turns.

 I finally randomly shuffled the data set and put 30% of the data into a validation set.